quixio/quix-streams/docs/api-reference/csharp/StreamPropertiesProducer.md

 ## StreamPropertiesProducer Class

-Properties and Metadata of the stream.
+Represents properties and metadata of the stream.
-All the changes of these properties will be streamed and persisted to the platform.
+All changes to these properties are automatically published to the underlying stream.

 ```csharp
 public class StreamPropertiesProducer :